 Healing from an ankle injury can span from a few weeks to several months, with the affected ankle frequently remaining weaker and less structurally sound than its counterpart.
 A specialist in foot and ankle surgery is qualified to evaluate the stability of an ankle and might also request diagnostic imaging to check for additional injury.

-The usual methods for managing weak ankles comprise engaging in physical therapy and using ankle braces for support.
+The usual methods for managing weak ankles include physical therapy and using ankle braces for support.
 Depending on how severe the instability is and the effectiveness of non-operative treatments, surgery might be considered as an option.

 For more information, refer to topics on Chronic Ankle Instability and Posterior Tibial Tendon Dysfunction (PTTD).